apecloud/kubeblocks-labs/iximiuz/kubeblocks-401-df4bd8a5/index.md

 These visualizations provide you with real-time insights into your database cluster's health and performance, enabling you to quickly identify and troubleshoot issues, and ensuring that your KubeBlocks-managed database clusters run efficiently.

+⏳This may take a minute.
+If you don't see it, please wait a moment and refresh the tab.

 ::image-box
 ---
 src: __static__/grafana-1.png